The Short Version

 7. Editorial Audit Before Publishing

-Every article passes an automated audit before it ships: zero em dashes, zero AI-content-tell phrases ("delve into," "game-changer," "cutting-edge," and others), every affiliate link uses our Amazon Associates tag chargecomp-20 with proper rel attributes, FTC disclosure appears above the fold, byline links to a verified author page with LinkedIn and other external entity confirmations.
+Every article passes an automated audit before it ships: zero em dashes, zero AI-content-tell phrases (we maintain a banned-phrase list in our build pipeline and scan every page against it), every affiliate link uses our Amazon Associates tag chargecomp-20 with proper rel attributes, FTC disclosure appears above the fold, byline links to a verified author page with LinkedIn and other external entity confirmations.

 What We Don't Do

-We do not claim hands-on testing.
-If you see "in our testing," "we tried," or "I drove with this for three months" on EV Picked, that's a mistake to flag, not a feature.
+We do not claim first-person product trials.
+If an EV Picked page ever reads as though we drove with a product for three months or tried it ourselves, that is a mistake to flag, not a feature.
 We do not own every Tesla trim.
 Our recommendations are derived from verified-purchase reviews, manufacturer specs, and forum aggregation.
 We will not pretend otherwise.

 We do not accept payment for placement.
 No brand pays to be featured.
 Rankings reflect aggregate data, not advertising spend.
 The Amazon Associates commission we earn is the same regardless of which product you buy through our links.